icon to open the header menu

 The similarities between a pattern and an object, insofar as they are self-contained solutions to contextual situations that emerged through practice, and resulting from empirical deductions, caught on with software developers as a technical solution with a social inflection, rather than a computational focus.
 Writing in Patterns of Software , with a foreword by Alexander, Richard P. Gabriel addresses this shift from the machine to the human:

 The promise of object-oriented programming—and of programming languages themselves—has yet to be fulfilled.
 That promise is to make plain to computers and to other programmers the communication of the computational intentions of a programmer or a team of programmers, throughout the long and change-plagued life of the program.
-The failure of programming languages to do this is the result of a variety of failures of some of us as researchers and the rest of us as practitioners to take seriously the needs of people in programming rather than the needs of the computer and the compiler writer. ( Gabriel, 1998)
+The failure of programming languages to do this is the result of a variety of failures of some of us as researchers and the rest of us as practitioners to take seriously the needs of people in programming rather than the needs of the computer and the compiler writer. ( author, year)

 The real issue raised here in programming seems to be, again, not to speak to the machine, but to speak to other humans.
 The programming paradigm of object-orientation aims at solving such complexity in communication.
-While understanding software is hard, creating, identifying, and formalizing patterns into re-usable solutions turns out to be at least as hard ( Taylor, 2001) .
+While understanding software is hard, creating, identifying, and formalizing patterns into re-usable solutions turns out to be at least as hard ( author, year) .
 Part of this comes from a lack of visibility of code bases (most of them being closed source), but also from the series of various economic and time-sensitive constraints to which developers are subject to (and echoes those in the field of architecture), and which result in moving from making something great to making something good enough to ship.
 The promise of software patterns seemed to offer a way out by—laboriously—codifying know-how.
 Interestingly, while the increase in software quality has been found to result from the application of engineering practices ( Hoare, 1996) , the discovery and formalization of the software patterns takes place through the format of writers' workshops137 , presenting a different mode of knowledge transmission.

 Throughout his work, Gabriel draws from the work of an architect to weave parallels between his experience as a software developer and as a poetry writer, drawing concepts from the latter field into the former, and inspecting it through the lens of a pattern languages of built concrete or abstract structures.
 We develop further two concepts in particular, and show how habitability and compression enable an understanding of such structures.